iamdeborah-Q/DevOps-Projects/Project 7.md

 Key Takeaways

-        I Learned more on Subnet ID and how to create the servers to be on the same Subnet.
+        On this project, I learned more on Subnet ID and how to create servers to be on the same Subnet.
         With LAMP stack knowledge, I was able to create a web soulution with remote Database and NFS servers.
         More practice on disk partioning and Volume management.